braedenwb/study-tool/README.md

 # Study Tool

-A helpful Java application for studying
+Studying App project using Java and JavaFX